Ruby The Therapy Dog

 How do we know Ruby Is ready to work in school?

-Ruby has undergone rigorous training before he/she could become a therapy dog for our school.
+Ruby has undergone rigorous training before she could become a therapy dog for our school.
 Ruby has been assessed by a qualified trainer and Ruby certificate is proudly displayed in school and on our website.
-Ruby will have his/her own timetable and will take rest breaks throughout the day.
+Ruby will have her own timetable and will take rest breaks throughout the day.
 While being escorted around the school Ruby will remain on a lead at all times.
 A risk assessment and policy will be in place for Ruby which will be reviewed regularly.

 My child is scared of dogs or has allergies